-The animated map above portrays a series of residential build-out maps for Central Oregon from 1900 to 2005 by decade.
+This powerpoint slide show portrays a series of residential build-out maps for Central Oregon from 1900 to 2005 by decade.
 Red indicates urban housing densities (0-1 acre lots), orange indicates suburban housing densities (1-10 acres lots), and yellow indicates exurban housing densities (10-40 acre lots).
-Click on the map for a larger version or click here to see the PowerPoint version (5 Meg).

 These profiles for Deschutes, Crook and Jefferson counties and Central Oregon as a whole offer more detailed socioeconomic information than is available in the report above.
 These profiles were created using Headwaters Economics’ Economic Profile System.

 Click here for a story from The Source Weekly on how Wilderness proposals could benefit rural communities in Central Oregon.